Investing Investing Basics

 You may be concerned about inflation affecting the market or certain economic indicators putting pressure on stocks.
 Perhaps you’ve heard about a possible recession or think a particular political party in power can hurt the stock market.

-There will always be economic concerns, and you may need to worry about them if you plan to invest only for a short amount of time.
+Economic concerns will always exist, and you may need to worry about them if you plan to invest only for a short period of time.

 But investments in things like a 401(k), IRA, or other retirement accounts, for example, will have to deal with plenty of economic ups and downs, and you just need to ride them out.
 Your investments are likely to recover over the long term.